fclairamb/restruct/README.md

 This is a very simple library that allows you to convert a regex into a struct.
 It's intended to be used for simple text parsing around dummy bots.

-The struct will have a field for each capture group in the regex.
+The struct shall have a field for each capture group of the regex.

 ## Usage